Confidentiality is a fundamental aspect of the physician-patient relationship, and it is especially important for patients with addiction.

-To address this issue, the federal government has implemented 42 CFR Part 2, regulations that protect the confidentiality of addiction treatment records of any person who has sought treatment for or been diagnosed with addiction at a federally assisted program.
+To address this issue, federal regulations known as "42 CFR Part 2" protect the confidentiality of addiction treatment records of any person who has sought treatment for or been diagnosed with addiction at a federally assisted program.
 42 CFR Part 2 aims to encourage people to seek treatment without fear of legal or social consequences.
 Improper sharing of a patient's addiction treatment information can lead to: negative perceptions and discrimination; criminal legal consequences, such as probation or jail time; and civil legal consequences, such as loss of child custody, employment or housing.

 ASAM appreciates the heightened need for confidentiality protections of a patient's addiction treatment records as well as the need for complete and accurate medical information to be shared among a patient's treating clinicians.
 ASAM strives to strike this critical balance in its advocacy activities and will continue to call for needed privacy protections as 42 CFR Part 2 regulations and the underlying statute are updated.